 If you want to see the hipper side of Hamburg, St. Pauli is the place to be, before it becomes overrun with modern development and high-class establishments.

-The St. Pauli area offers some of the most affordable lodgings.
+The St. Pauli area offers some of the most affordable lodgings in Hamburg.
 In fact, there are numerous hostels in the area.
 Luckily, there’s also a decent selection of mid-range hotels that are situated near the action.

 - Hotel Lucky Inn: If you want to stay right on the Reeperbahn, this hotel is one of the classier options on a street full of night clubs and bars.
 The rooms are small but colourfully decorated.